Skip to content

 "William" M 15 66.5 112

-In this table, the columns contain the variables, so we have five variables: Name, Sex, Age, Height, and Weight.
+…Remember, the columns contain the variables, so we have five variables: Name, Sex, Age, Height, and Weight.
 The rows contain the observations, so we have 20 observations.
-Row 1 contains all of the observed metrics from Alfred and and row 20 contains all the observed metrics from William.
-This appears to a table of metrics from a group of young students.
+Row 1 contains all of the observed metrics from Alfred, whereas row 20 contains all the observed metrics from William.

 Grouping Variables

-So in our analysis, we will calculate stats like mean and standard deviation of the Quantitative data (e.g. mean height), and we will group those statistics using the Qualitative data (e.g. mean female weight).
+In our analysis, we want to calculate stats like mean and standard deviation of the Quantitative data (e.g. mean height), but we want to group those statistics using the Qualitative data (e.g. mean female weight).
+So, we need to use the Sex column as a grouping variable.

 A grouping variable is a variable that helps group the observations (e.g. the rows).